-- (1) Excludes 62,618 shares owned by Mr. Matthiessen's spouse and 2,000 shares owned by Mr. Matthiessen's emancipated child.
-Mr. Matthiessen disclaims beneficial ownership of the shares owned by his spouse and child. - (2) Includes 22,000 shares subject to options exercisable by June 29, 2000. - (3) The address of the stockholder is: c/o inTEST, 2 Pin Oak Lane, Cherry Hill, New Jersey 08003. - (4) Excludes 31,000 shares owned by Mr. Graham's spouse, 4,300 shares owned by Mr. Graham's emancipated child and 1,500 held in trust for the benefit of Mr. Graham's minor child.
-Mr. Graham disclaims beneficial ownership of the shares owned by his spouse and children. - (5) Includes 4,000 shares subject to options exercisable by June 29, 2000. - (6) Includes 10,000 shares subject to options exercisable by June 29, 2000. - (7) Includes 9,250 shares subject to options exercisable by June 29, 2000 and 2,677 shares held by the employee stock ownership plan for the benefit of Mr. Stone. - (8) Includes 115,000 shares owned by The Holt Charitable Remainder Trust.
+- Denotes less than one percent of class. - (1) Excludes 62,618 shares owned by Mr. Matthiessen's spouse and 2,000 shares owned by Mr. Matthiessen's emancipated child.
+Mr. Matthiessen disclaims beneficial ownership of the shares owned by his spouse and child. - (2) Includes 22,000 shares subject to options exercisable by July 31, 2000. - (3) The address of the stockholder is: c/o inTEST, 2 Pin Oak Lane, Cherry Hill, New Jersey 08003. - (4) Excludes 31,000 shares owned by Mr. Graham's spouse, 4,300 shares owned by Mr. Graham's emancipated child and 1,500 held in trust for the benefit of Mr. Graham's minor child.
+Mr. Graham disclaims beneficial ownership of the shares owned by his spouse and children. - (5) Includes 4,000 shares subject to options exercisable by July 31, 2000. - (6) Includes 10,000 shares subject to options exercisable by July 31, 2000. - (7) Includes 9,250 shares subject to options exercisable by July 31, 2000 and 2,677 shares held by the employee stock ownership plan for the benefit of Mr. Stone. - (8) Includes 115,000 shares owned by The Holt Charitable Remainder Trust.
 The Trust will be selling all of its shares in the offering.
 Excludes 150,427 shares owned by Mr. Holt's spouse.
 Mr. Holt disclaims beneficial ownership of the shares owned by his spouse. - (9) Includes 500 shares held by a corporation of which Mr. Endres is a stockholder and over which Mr. Endres shares investment control.
 Excludes 10,000 shares owned by Mr. Endres' spouse.
-Mr. Endres disclaims beneficial ownership of the shares owned by his spouse. - (10) Includes 6,000 shares subject to options exercisable by June 29, 2000. - (11) Includes 3,600 shares owned by The Slayton Family Foundation of which Mr. Slayton is the president.
-The Foundation will sell 940 of its shares in the offering. - (12) Includes 51,250 shares subject to options exercisable by June 29, 2000. - (13) Represents shares of common stock held by the Temptronic Corporation Equity Participation Trust (Temptronic's employee stock ownership plan) in a fiduciary capacity for employees of Temptronic.
+Mr. Endres disclaims beneficial ownership of the shares owned by his spouse. - (10) Includes 6,000 shares subject to options exercisable by July 31, 2000. - (11) Includes 3,600 shares owned by The Slayton Family Foundation of which Mr. Slayton is the president. - (12) Includes 51,250 shares subject to options exercisable by July 31, 2000. - (13) Represents shares of common stock held by the Temptronic Corporation Equity Participation Trust (Temptronic's employee stock ownership plan) in a fiduciary capacity for employees of Temptronic.
 Shares held by the trust are allocated to employees of Temptronic annually based on each employee's salary.
 Temptronic employees' interests in the plan begin to vest after three years of employment and become fully vested after seven years of employment.
 With respect to shares held by the trust which are allocated to participants, the trustees must vote such shares in accordance with instructions from the participants.
-If no instructions are received, the trustees have a fiduciary duty to vote such shares in a manner consistent with their duties as fiduciaries under the Employee Retirement Income and Security Act of 1974, as amended, or ERISA.
+If no instructions are received, the trustees have a fiduciary duty to vote such shares in a manner consistent with their duties as fiduciaries under the Employee Retirement Income Security Act of 1974, as amended, or ERISA.
 With respect to shares held by the trust which are not allocated to participants, the trustees have the duty to vote such shares in a manner consistent with their duties as ERISA fiduciaries.
-As of March 31, 2000, 212,798 shares held in the plan were allocated to employees, and 452,359 shares were not yet allocated to employees.
+As of June 1, 2000, 212,798 shares held in the plan were allocated to employees, and 452,359 shares were not yet allocated to employees.